keptn/lifecycle-toolkit/docs/content/en/docs/migrate/metrics-observe/_index.md

 > **Note**
 The full SLO capabilities
-provided by Keptn v1 such as weighting and scoring have a first implementation in the Analysis.[GitHub Epic 1646](https://github.com/keptn/lifecycle-toolkit/issues/1646).
+provided by Keptn v1 such as weighting and scoring have a first implementation in the [Analysis](https://lifecycle.keptn.sh/docs/implementing/slo/).

 Notice the paradigm differences when implementing Keptn evaluations: